Best homeowners insurance in New Jersey for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 New Jersey's coastal location means it's susceptible to severe weather activity, including tropical storms.
-These disasters can and do lead to catastrophic wind and flood damage, which means potential damage to New Jersey homes.
+These disasters can lead to catastrophic wind and flood damage, which means potential damage to New Jersey homes.

-But even with the threat of these damaging storms, the average cost of homeowners insurance in New Jersey is only $926 per year or $77 a month.
-That's over 50% lower than the national average of $1,899 per year.
+But even with the threat of these damaging storms, the average cost of homeowners insurance in New Jersey is only $886 per year or $74 a month.
+That's almost half as cheap as the national average cost of $1,754 per year.

 Compare home insurance rates in New Jersey